rosmed/rosmed.github.io/ismr2026/catheter_anatom_model.md

 ![Further zoomed Gazebo and RViz views showing catheter and anatomy alignment](images/catheter_anatom_6_gazebo_zoom.png)

 In RViz, the anatomy is rendered as colored surface models with the catheter visible as a thin line entering from below.
+In Gazebo, the anatomy may be hidden under the ground (z=0) and invisible until bringing the view point below the ground.

 ![RViz zoomed view showing heart and vessels with catheter entering from below](images/catheter_anatom_7_rviz_zoom.png)